Nix and Fix: Targeting 1000x Compression of 3D Gaussian Splatting with Diffusion Models: Methodology

 We formulate recovering the original frame $I$ given degraded $\tilde{I}$ as a distribution matching problem where we match, for a restored estimate $\hat{I}$, distributions $p_{\mathrm{restore}}$ and $p_{\mathrm{real}}$

-To this end, we leverage latent diffusion models (LDM) as the image prior $p_{\mathrm{real}}$ and aim to learn $p_{\mathrm{restore}}$~\cite{rombach2022high}.
-An LDM consists of an encoder $\mathcal{E}$, a decoder $\mathcal{D}$, and a denoiser $\epsilon_\theta$.
-The LDM serves as the generative latent image distribution by parameterizing the forward diffusion process
+To this end, we leverage a rectified flow model as the image prior.
+We interchangeably use the general term "diffusion model" and aim to learn $p_{\mathrm{restore}}$~\cite{rombach2022high}.
+A latent diffusion model (LDM) consists of an encoder $\mathcal{E}$, a decoder $\mathcal{D}$, and a velocity model $v_\theta$.
+The LDM serves as the generative latent image distribution by parameterizing the forward process